 A multitude of random events occur that can affect the economy, and by association spending and revenue results, but that no model can adequately capture.
-September 11 is the most extreme example of such an event.
+September 11 is an example of such an event.
 Some economic variables are more sensitive to shocks than others.
 For example, equity markets rise and fall on the day's news, sometimes by large magnitudes.
 In contrast, GDP growth tends to fluctuate within a relatively narrow range.
 For all of these reasons, the probability of any forecast being precisely accurate is virtually zero.
 But although one cannot be confident about hitting any particular number correctly, one can feel more confident about specifying a range within which the actual number is likely to fall.
 Often economic forecasters use sophisticated techniques, such as Monte Carlo analysis, to estimate confidence bands based on the model's performance, the precision of the coefficient estimates, and the inherent volatility of the series.
 A 95 percent confidence band (or even a much less exacting band) often can be quite wide, suggesting the possibility that the actual result could deviate substantially from the point estimate.
-From a practitioner's perspective, these techniques are only valid if the model is properly specified.
+Even with a 95 percent band, there is a 5 percent chance of a shock that results in an extremely unexpected outcome.
+Indeed, based on recent events - the high-tech/Internet bubble, September 11, and the current financial crisis - some would argue that this probability is much higher than 5 percent.
+Finally, from a practitioner's perspective, these techniques are only valid if the model is properly specified.